immutant/immutant.org/README.md

 and trigger the proper regenerations.
 Some changes may not get picked up - in that case, you'll need to stop awestruct, `rm -rf _site`, and restart awestruct.

+## Deploying It

+We use CI to build and deploy.

+Pushing to master should generate a staging build that pushes to:
+<staging.immutant.org>.

+To have CI generate the live site, push to the production branch:

+    git push origin master:production